-For our part, we only use human urine as an input (1mL/1L of water)
+In our case, we only use human urine as an input (The dilution is ~1 part urine to 100 parts water (~1:100))

 If you use chemical inputs (not so good...) you won't need a biofilter.

 - 1. Filter - At the bottom of the first tank, drill a hole with the hole saw of the diameter of your outlet pipe to the second tank. - Install the nozzle and hose on the tank - Spread a layer of coarse gravel on the bottom (1/4 of the filter volume) - Add a layer of clay beads of the same thickness - Add a slightly thinner layer of sand on top - Install the filter under the water pocket at the outlet of the gutter, and raise it above the biofilter to allow the water to flow by gravity.